syncfusion-content/javascript-docs/js/ReportViewer/Add-Custom-Report-Item.md

 ## Overview

 A custom report item allows you to add the functionality that is not natively supported in the RDL or extend the functionality of existing controls in the RDL standard.
-The run-time component allows to render the custom report item in the report viewer.
+The run-time component allows to render the custom report item in report viewer.

 ## Creating a custom report item run-time component

 The run-time component of the custom report item is implemented using CLS-compliant language, and is called by the report processor at run-time.
-The below section provides detail to create run-time component of the bar code custom report item for the report viewer or Report Server rendering.
+The below section provides detail to create run-time component of the bar code custom report item for report viewer.

 ### Create report item assembly